cbare/cbare.github.io/_drafts/2022-11-27-collaboration-challenges-in-ml-systems.md

 To build an ML-enabled system, both ML components and traditional non-ML components need to be integrated and deployed, requiring data scientists and software engineers to work together, typically across multiple teams.
 We found many conflicts at this collaboration point, stemming from unclear processes and responsibilities, as well as differing practices and expectations.
 Culture clashes between data science and software engineering are made worse by unclear responsibilities and boundaries.

-Differing expectations causes conflicts regarding code quality, documentation, and version control.
+Differing expectations regarding code quality, documentation, and version control can lead to conflict.
 Software engineers expressed frustration that data scientists do not follow the same practices or have the same quality standards.

 Siloing data scientists is widely recognized as problematic, fostering integration problems.
 Some orgs, particularly big tech, expect engineering skills from all data science hires.
 But, data scientists often don't want engineering or ops responsibilities, prefering instead to be supported by embedded engineering and ML Ops.

-Data scientists and software engineers are certainly not the first to realize that interdisciplinary collaborations are challenging and fraught with communication and cultural problems.

 ## The product view

+OK, we've seen what can go wrong.
+What works?

 Keeping a product mindset helps.
-In the end, it's quite helpful for all to remember that a model is not particularly useful except as a component in a product.
+It's quite helpful for all to remember that in the end a model is not particularly useful except as a component in a product.

 ![ML-is-a-component-of-a-product]({{ "/images/ml-collaboration.png" | absolute_url }}){:style="width: 94%; margin: 0px 24px"}